How To Treat Damp Walls Internally and Externally?

 Damp walls in and around the house are a big problem facing homeowners.
 It is important to find the source of the problem and treat it as soon as possible.
-There are many different types of damp that can be found on walls, meaning the way to treat a particular damp problem differs too.
+There are many different types of dampness, meaning the way to treat damp on walls differs too.

 Damp patches on the internal walls of your home can be a real pain as they are not only visually unappealing to look at but also the moisture and dampness on walls can cause mould.

 Mould can have implications for your health, especially for sufferers of asthma and allergies.
 Having cold damp internal walls can also make your room feel colder and more uncomfortable to occupy.